WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 Media ID (or media IDs if multiple is true) to be selected by default when opening the media library.

 - Type: `Number|Array`
 - Required: No

-### append

-Components to render below the formfields, this property is passed to the placeholder component as `append`.

-- Type: `String|ReactElement`
-- Required: No